jhardenberg/RainFARM.jl/README.md

 You will need an implementation of the [Julia language](https://julialang.org/) on your machine.

-RainFARM is a registered package, so to install it just launch julia and from the REPL type the following to install it:
+RainFARM is a registered package, so to install it just launch julia and from the REPL type the following:

 - in Julia >= 0.7: ```] add RainFARM```
 - In Julia 0.6: ```Pkg.add("RainFARM")```